joseph-flinn/site/data/posts/0071-foundations-of-project-management-part1.md

-!! title: Foundations of Project Management - Part 1
-!! slug: foundations-of-project-management-part1
+!! title: [Foundations of Project Management] Introduction !! slug: foundations-of-project-management-part1
 !! published: 2024-12-15
-!! description: Part one of the Foundations of Project Management series: a class summary and the lessons learned applied to the software industry
+!! description: Part one of the Foundations of Project Management series: An introduction to the project management series

 ---